SemanticMediaWiki/SemanticMediaWiki/src/Importer/README.md

 data structures and support information during the installation (setup) process.

-The pre-deployed `vocabulary.json` contains a minimal use case on how to faciliate the `Importer` and provides a simple introduction on how to import [vocabularies](https://www.semantic-mediawiki.org/wiki/Help:Import_vocabulary) in connection with Semantic MediaWiki.
+The pre-deployed `vocabulary.json` contains a minimal use case on how to faciliate the `Importer` and provides a simple introduction on the import of [vocabularies](https://www.semantic-mediawiki.org/wiki/Help:Import_vocabulary) using Semantic MediaWiki.

 ## Import definitions

-The content to be imported in a definition file is sequential and works from top to bottom therefore content that relies on other content requires to follow this rule and this extends to definition files as well where file `a-content.json` comes before `b-content.json`.
+The content to be imported in a definition file is sequential and works from top to bottom therefore content that relies on other content requires to follow this rule and it extends to definition files as well where file `a-content.json` comes before `b-content.json`.

 By default, the pre-deployed `vocabulary.json` is __not__ expected to be the __authority source__ of content for a wiki and is the reason why option `canReplace` is set `false` so that pre-existing content is not replaced.

-It is possible for a user to define additional import definitions (template definitions, extra property definitions etc.) by pointing [`$smwgImportFileDir`](https://www.semantic-mediawiki.org/wiki/Help:$smwgImportFileDir) to another location (directory) from where import definitions are fetched.
+It is possible for a user to define additional import definitions that contain template definitions, additional property definitions by pointing [`$smwgImportFileDir`](https://www.semantic-mediawiki.org/wiki/Help:$smwgImportFileDir) to another location (directory) from where import definitions are fetched.

-It is further possible to use MediaWiki's XML format as import source when linked from `importFrom` but it should be noted that any non MediaWiki XML format will be ignored.
+It is further possible to use MediaWiki's XML format as import source when linked from `importFrom` (any non MediaWiki XML format will be ignored).

 ### JSON fields